Automotive Security Assessment

 Question

-How secure is the vehicle or electronic control unit (ECU) and what could external attackers or malicious users and employees archive in the worst case?
+How secure is the vehicle or electronic control unit (ECU) and what could external attackers or malicious users and employees achieve in the worst case?

 Scope